 Speaking of live video, that brings us to our last trend, which is the biggest of them all, especially on Facebook.

-Live streaming video is by far the hottest trend of 2017, and I suspect it will be in 2018, too.
+Live streaming video is by far one of the hottest trends, which started getting popular back in 2017 and 2018 and has really taken off.
 Online video has been gaining steam for a while now, which is why both live and pre-recorded video should be a part of your overall social media marketing strategy.

 According to Cisco, video traffic will be 82 percent of all consumer Internet traffic by 2020, up from 70 percent in 2015.4 YouTube is the second largest site on the Internet followed by Facebook5, according to Alexa.